Code-Institute-Submissions/Fantastic-Books/TESTING.md

     - Users can perform search on all reviews by _'Title', 'Author' or 'Genre'_
     - At least 3 characters must be enterd for search to be valid
     - On click of the _'search'_ button, results are displayed
-    - If there are no matching results, user informed 'No Results Found'
+    - If there are no matching results, user informed 'No Results Found' and 'clear results button is displayed
+    - **_Clear Results_** button clears the current search and reloads reviews.html
     - _'Search'_ button changes colour on hover
     - _Clear results_ button
         - Font awesome icon for '_redo_'
         - On hover:
             - Button changes colour
             - Tooltip appears with _'clear results'_ text
 - **_Reviews_**
-    - All reviews in the database are displayed
+    - All reviews in the database are displayed, including:
-        - Including all info entered by the creator of the review
+        - All info entered by the creator of the review
         - Username of user that created the review
         - Date review was created
     - _'Save Review Heart'_ icon